PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 07:24:54
+Last updated: 2024-04-06 07:25:27
-Random Quote: You think you've lost everything?
-You have no idea! - Kim Wexler
+Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard